 Each team member is responsible to reach his or her $100 fundraising minimum individually, regardless of overall team fundraising.

 HOW DO I EARN A T-SHIRT?

 Participants who meet or exceed their $100 fundraising minimum will receive an official climb t-shirt.

 All climbers will attempt to climb up the Carew Tower 45 flights for a total of 804 steps.

-Yes, there is a Packet Pick Up available to climbers who have met or exceeded their $100 fundraising minimum.
+Yes, there is an optional Packet Pick Up available to climbers who have met or exceeded their $100 fundraising minimum.
 Climbers who have not met their fundraising minimum will receive their packets on climb day.
 See the Schedule of Events page for specific times and full details.
 No packets will be mailed this year.

 Yes, water is located at designated stations throughout the climb.
 Signage will be posted to direct you to the nearest water station.
 Medical staff will also be on-site for those who need any assistance throughout the event.
 Any volunteer can assist you and put you in contact with medical personnel.
-If you must exit in case of an emergency or you are unable to complete the climb, see assistance from event staff or volunteers and you will be escorted properly.
-Do not exit on any floor; there are procedures in place for your safety.
+If you must exit in case of an emergency or you are unable to complete the climb, seek assistance from event staff or volunteers and you will be escorted properly.
+Do not just exit on any floor; there are procedures in place for your safety.

-The Fight For Air Climb does not have a marathon start, and it is not a relay.
+The Fight For Air Climb does not have a marathon start and it is not a relay.
 Climbers will start in 10 second intervals and teams will be grouped together.